 What separates an HR specialist from an HR generalist?
 Find out here.

-This article covers in detail the difference between an HR specialist and an HR generalist.
-This includes their day-to-day responsibilities, salaries, skills, path trajectory, and certifications for each role.
+This article details the difference between an HR specialist and an HR generalist, including their responsibilities, salaries, skills, path trajectory, and certifications for each role.

-To learn more via video, watch below.
+To learn more via video, watch the video below.
 Otherwise, skip ahead.

 HR Specialists vs. HR Generalists: What Do They Do?

-The human resource specialists as clear from the name are specialists in HR processes like employee satisfaction, recruitment, retention, employee relations, and workplace policies.
-Although their day-to-day responsibilities include handling other human resources tasks.
-They assist HR directors and managers with application scanning and recruitment.
+Human resource specialists specialize in HR processes like employee satisfaction, recruitment, retention, employee relations, and workplace policies.
+Although their day-to-day responsibilities include handling other human resources tasks, they assist HR directors and managers with application scanning and recruitment.

-On the other side, a human resource generalist is more of a general role.
-They are responsible to manage multiple HR functions, like recruiting the staff, screening and scanning applications, onboarding employees, maintaining employee records, and ensuring good people relations.
+On the other hand, a human resource generalist is a general role.
+They are responsible for managing multiple HR functions, like recruiting staff, screening and scanning applications, onboarding employees, maintaining employee records, and ensuring good people relations.

 Let’s understand each role in detail.